xmtp/awesome-xmtp/README.md

 * [ChromeExt](https://ethglobal.com/showcase/chromeext-chatonweb3withtokengatingcontent-mq751) - XMTP web3 chat improvement that with chrome notification, token gating and NFT unlocking widget in chat box ;)
 * [Relay](https://ethglobal.com/showcase/relay-85njt) - Zapier for web3.
 Automate notifications on EVM compatible chains for triggers like specific prices, liquidation percentages, changes in owners, and more.
 Get a notification to your XMTP account when the trigger crosses your desired value.
 * [Roll a Mate](https://ethglobal.com/showcase/roll-a-mate-ob574) - Send money on Ethereum Mainnet with transfers costing from zero to 4 cents
+* [AirTracker](https://ethglobal.com/showcase/airtracker-8qstn) - Airtracker brings decentralized asset tracking into the mainstream by using XMTP messaging to notify users about significant changes in their assets’ locations.

+## Developers 👩‍💻
+* [RemoteEOA](https://ethglobal.com/showcase/remoteeoa-ocgsq) - Remote Control of EOA wallets allow 3rd parties to script and manage wallets on your behalf without ever exposing private keys.
+* [Scrubbie](https://xmtp.org/blog/eth-new-york) - Scrubbie enhances messaging experiences by allowing XMTP clients to filter spam through a specialized API.